Virgil Burnett: Education

 Burnett received his undergraduate degree at Columbia University in New York.
 While there, he studied with Edward Melcarth, a painter who specializes in social realism.
-He was drafted into the Korean War in 1950 and trained as a combat engineer, and later served in Europe as an illustrator for a propaganda company.
+He was drafted into the Korean War in 1950 and trained as a combat engineer, and later served in Europe as an illustrator for a propaganda unit, the Fifth Loudspeaker and Leaflet Company.
 After two years of military service, he attended University of California, Berkeley and took a master's degree in Art History in 1956.
 His research focused on the influence of Eugène Delacroix's work in the French Romantic school, and the relationships between art and text.
 After being awarded a Fulbright Scholarship to continue his research in 1956, Burnett interacted with other expat artists in Paris and became close friends with other notable artists such as David Hill.
 Burnett was exposed to applications of style and expression in book art by French master printer and publisher Maurice Darantiere.
 The contact that Burnett had with Darantiere inspired him to pursue a career in the book arts.